Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-Let us note first that within the CC attack, in the non-local rounds, which happen with probability $q^{\mathcal{NL}}\eqdef 1-q^{\mathcal{L}}$, Eve distributes a noiseless correlation.
-In contrast, whenever she distributes a local correlation with probability equal to the \emph{local weight} $q^{\mathcal{L}}$, she perfectly knows the outcome of Alice and Bob.
-Hence, denoting generally by $\mathsf{P}_{ab}^{\mathcal{L}}$ the resulting correlation within the local rounds, shared by Alice and Bob after they bin their $\varnothing$-outcomes onto `1', the overall tripartite correlation reads:
+Let us recall again that within the CC attack here considered Eve distributes a noiseless correlation in each non-local round that occur with probability $q^{\cNL}\eqdef 1-q^{\cL}$.
+In contrast, whenever she distributes a local correlation with probability $q^{\cL}$ (the local weight), she perfectly knows the outcome of both Alice and Bob.
+Hence, denoting generally by $\mathsf{P}_{ab}^{\cL}$ the resulting correlation shared by Alice and Bob within the local rounds after they bin their $\varnothing$-outcomes onto `1', we may write the overall tripartite correlation specifying the CC attack as

-where the random variable of Eve , $E$, consists of two bits (one for Alice and one for Bob) and an extra outcome `?' representing her lack of knowledge.
-Note that, as it will be clear from the calculation below, without loss of generality we could have also ignored the second bit of Eve, because in the following we are interested only in the correlations between her and Alice---the party performing the PA within the one-way paradigm of key distribution.
-Moreover, recall that, after tracing out Eve, Alice and and Bob must recover their correct shared correlation that corresponds the case of finite detection efficiency $\eta$ and binning $\varnothing$-outcomes onto `1'.
-Hence, we also have a constraint:
+where the random variable of Eve, $E$, consists of two bits (one for Alice and one for Bob) and an extra outcome `?' representing her lack of knowledge.
+Note that, as it will be clear from the calculation below, without loss of generality we could have also ignored the second bit of Eve, because in the following we are interested only in the correlations between her and Alice---assumed to be the party performing PA within the one-way paradigm of key distribution.
+Moreover, recall that, after tracing out Eve, Alice and and Bob must recover their correct shared correlation that corresponds the case of finite detection efficiency $\eta$ and binning $\varnothing$-outcomes onto `1'---obtained by adding the last column onto the second one and similarly then for the rows in \eqnref{eq:correlation_AB}.
+Hence, we also have a constraint that:

-which specifies unambiguously the correlation $\mathsf{P}_{ab}^{\mathcal{L}}$ distributed by Eve in the local rounds.
+which specifies unambiguously the correlation $\mathsf{P}_{ab}^{\cL}$ distributed by Eve in the local rounds.

 Now, we consider the tripartite correlation \eqref{eq:pABE} after both Alice and Bob postselect their `1' outcomes with probability $\qq$, as in Eq.~\eqref{eq:ps-2}, i.e.:

 where the probability of successful postselection, $P(\mathcal{V}_{p})$, can be naturally decomposed as